longhorn/website/content/docs/1.8.0/advanced-resources/backing-image/backing-image.md

 #### Notice:
 - Please be careful of the escape character `\` when you input a download URL in a StorageClass.
+- A backing image that is created using a StorageClass has the same data engine as the volume.

 ## Utilize a backing image in a volume